jfbfacistol/CSV-to-postgreSQL-ETL-Pipeline/README.md

-# Data Engineering Series Challenge: ETL Pipeline with Python and PostgreSQL
+# Data Engineering Project Series: ETL Pipeline with Python and PostgreSQL

 Hello!
 Welcome to my 1st project for the Data Engineering Series Challenge.
 In this project, I've developed a simple ETL (Extract, Transform, Load) pipeline using Python.
 The purpose of this pipeline is to efficiently extract data from a CSV file, transform it as needed, and load it into a PostgreSQL database using pgAdmin4.